fusion809/fusion809.github.io-old/_includes/OS-post/fedora.md

 It is presently ranked 5th for popularity according to the *DistroWatch* website.

+### Installer
+Fedora uses the [**Anaconda**](https://fedoraproject.org/wiki/Anaconda) installer, which has been ported to a few other Linux distributions as well, including [Sabayon Linux](#sabayon-linux).
+According to its [GitHub repository](https://github.com/rhinstaller/anaconda) it is 87.8% written in Python, 7.9% written in C and 4% written in Bash script.

 ### Package Management
 As previously mentioned later releases of Fedora use DNF (from the command-line [`dnf`](/man/dnf.8.html)) as their default command-line package manager, with PackageKit being an officially-supported graphical front-end for DNF.
 DNF is essentially the same as yum (including the fact that it is mostly written in Python), except with faster dependency-resolution thanks to that fact it uses ZYpp's libsolv library for this.
 Its syntax is virtually identical to that of yum, below are some examples.